-Dr Simon Elix is the founder and Director of Nautilus Orthopaedics in his hometown of Darwin and recently expanded his practice nationally, with the establishment of Nautilus Orthopaedics in Hervey Bay, Queensland
+Dr Simon Elix is the founder and Director of Nautilus Orthopaedics in his hometown of Darwin and expanded his practice nationally with the establishment of Nautilus Orthopaedics in Hervey Bay, Queensland in 2016.

 Dr Elix has memberships at AOA and RACS and was the Secretary of the RACS NT Regional Committee in 2012-13.
 He is a member of the QLD Shoulder Society as well as the St Stephens Hospital Medical Advisory Committee.

 Areas of interest include: Joint Replacement (including hip, knee and shoulder) Sports Surgery (including complex knee and shoulder surgery), General Orthopaedics and Trauma Surgery.

 He is a keen runner and was awarded a gold and silver medal in the Australian Masters Games 200m/100m sprint in 2013.
 He participates regularly in the Hervey Bay Park Run on Saturday mornings with his 3 sons and regularly participates in the Noosa Triathlon.
 He is a very keen sailor and crossed the Pacific Ocean with his wife and young boys in a sailing catamaran on 2010.

 He has previously been team doctor for the NT Thunder AFL team and is a volunteer member of the AUSMAT team, providing medical assistance in disaster situations.

 Dr Elix has a particular interest in Anatomic ACL reconstructions and multi ligament knee surgery.
 He is experienced in complex arthroscopic shoulder surgery including all arthroscopic rotator cuff repair.
 He performs a large number of joint replacement surgeries in QLD and NT and focuses on the use of safe, modern bearing surfaces, including large volume ceramic hip replacements.